mariochampion/gitmynotes/README.md

 `prepared tech workers win`
 No one can predict the future.
 Losing a job or a role shouldn't mean losing your personal macOS Notes as well.
 Set up a free GitHub repo and use GitMyNotes to back up the folders that hold your personal reminders, thoughts, and plans.

+`but...
+I dont use Github (yet?)`
+Simply set '--local-only' when you run the command to create, surprise, local-only backups.
+No GitHub required.
+But, really, you should [set up](https://docs.github.com/en/get-started/start-your-journey) a free GitHub repo.

 ## Getting Started